 Monthly Average Prices

 Period Int'l (\$/tonne) Dom (Rs/kg)

-Sep-17 11,230 725

 Oct-17 11,320 735

 Nov-17 11,990 779

-Dec-17 Dec-17 11,406 730
+Dec-17 11,406 730

-Jan-18 Jan-18 12,876 816
+Jan-18 12,876 816

 Feb-18 13,573 875

-Mar-18 Mar-18 13,400 873
+Mar-18 Mar-18 13,400

-Apr-18 13,965 915 915
+Apr-18 13,965 915

-May-18 14,352 970 970
+May-18 14,352 970

-Jun-18 15,107 1025 1025
+Jun-18 15,107 1025

-Jul-18 Jul-18 13,768 948
+Jul-18 13,768 948

 Aug-18 13,429 936

+Sep-18 12,524 906

+3 .t dan an din a

 In January 2018, the international prices increased due to supply constraints caused by halting of operations at Madagascar's Ambatovy nickel mine, one of the largest nickel producing mines globally, due to damage caused by a cyclone.
 Domestic prices followed suit.
 In Feb 2018, the international prices increased owing to the weaker dollar.
 Domestic prices followed suit.
 In March, the geopolitical instability put a downward pressure on the nickel prices, however, the increasing demand offset the expected decline in the prices.
 In April, the international prices increased owing to fear of Rusal sanctions being extended to the Nornickel, company linked with Rusal.
 Domestic prices followed suit.
 In May, nickel prices increased due to lower inventories, stronger demand and a weaker dollar.
 In June, domestic and overseas nickel prices rose after a blast at an iron ore mine in China and amid falling inventories.
 In addition, anticipation of increased electric vehicle demand and strong demand in the Stainless Steel sector further supported prices.
 In July, prices in the international market fell due to excess supply and ongoing trade dispute between US and China.
 Domestic prices followed suit.
 In August, prices declined following the trend in base metal prices.
+In September, prices continued to fall.